Heartsill Ragon

-Heartsill Ragon (/ˈrægən/; March 20, 1885 – September 15, 1940) was a United States representative from Arkansas and a United States district judge of the United States District Court for the Western District of Arkansas.
+Hiram Heartsill Ragon (/ˈrægən/; March 20, 1885 – September 15, 1940) was a United States representative from Arkansas and a United States district judge of the United States District Court for the Western District of Arkansas.

 Education and career

-Born on March 20, 1885, in Dublin, (an unincorporated community in Cane Creek Township, Logan County), Arkansas, Ragon attended the common schools, Clarksville High School, the College of the Ozarks (now the University of the Ozarks) in Clarksville and graduated from the University of Arkansas in Fayetteville.
+Born on March 20, 1885, in Dublin, Arkansas, an unincorporated community in Logan County, Ragon attended the common schools, Clarksville High School, the College of the Ozarks (now the University of the Ozarks) in Clarksville and graduated from the University of Arkansas in Fayetteville.
 He received a Bachelor of Laws in 1908 from the Washington and Lee University School of Law.
 He was admitted to the bar in 1908 and entered private practice in Clarksville, Arkansas from 1908 to 1923.
 He was a member of the Arkansas House of Representatives from 1911 to 1913.
 He was district attorney in Clarksville from 1916 to 1920.

 Party political posts

 Ragon was Secretary of the Democratic Arkansas state convention in 1918, Chairman of the Democratic Arkansas state convention in 1920, and a delegate to the 1920 Democratic National Convention.